 ODC Oven Dry Weight indicates totally dry timber such as carpenters and joiners would use.
 Totally dry timber is deemed to contain no water though this is not always the case and depends on various factors such as species, age, the merchant who sold it before it was fully seasoned and the long-term humidity of its storage point.

-It has been determined that a cubic metre of freshly felled oak contains over half a metric tonne (540L) of water.
-Water is held in the cellular structure of wood, which is made up of cell cavities and cell walls.
+It has been determined that a cubic metre of freshly-felled oak contains over half a metric tonne (540L) of water, the water being held in the cellular structure of wood, which is made up of cell cavities and cell walls.
 'Free' water is held in the cavities and 'bound' water in the walls.

 There is no calorific difference between timber types based only on the Oven Dry Weight.
 But denser timber burns longer because of its higher calorific density.
 The only consideration for burning wood is that it should be as dry as possible.

 If a tree is felled in winter, MINIMUM moisture content will be over 50% and, if felled in summer figures like 200% have been recorded for the wettest species.
-'Wettest' coincides with types found by rivers and canals: poplars, willows, alders.
+'Wettest' coincides with types found by rivers and canals: poplars, willows, alders, but surprisingly not ash.

 But there's a further problem